Quyen-Ta/Bike-Company-Data-Analysis-and-Visualization/README.md

 ## Database Schema
 The SQL database contains the following tables:
 - `bikesales`: Information about the company's customers, product sub categories, sales, profit, unit cost and unit price.
-- `products`: Details of product categories and sub categories.
+- `product`: Details of product categories and sub categories.
 - `location`: Country and state details.

 ## SQL Analysis